 Hack Reactor is a bootcamp that helps people learn the technical skills necessary to get a software engineering job.
 They offer a full-time onsite bootcamp as well as a full-time or part-time online bootcamp.
-They make use of Galvanize campuses in Austin, Boulder, Denver, Los Angeles, Phoenix, San Francisco, and Seattle.
-Their New York campus is pending approval.
-Students from New York cannot join the online bootcamp.
+They make use of Galvanize campuses in Austin, Boulder, Denver, Los Angeles, New York, Phoenix, San Francisco, and Seattle.

 The full-time bootcamp, both onsite and online, takes 12 weeks to complete with class from 9am-8pm.
 Students are required to do 80 hours of pre-work before the course.
 They can also take a 5-7 week Hack Reactor Prep course for an additional fee before doing the pre-work.

 The part-time online bootcamp takes 9 months to complete.
 Class is live online on 2 weeknights and 1 half-Saturday per week.
 With the homework, part-time bootcamp students should expect to spend 20 hours per week on the program.
 There is also over 100 hours of pre-work that is required to be done before beginning the live course.